HarryLinux/WelcomeLite/README.md

 # WelcomeLite
-A Basic CRUD Django App
+A Basic CRUD Django App using:
+PostgreSQL
+Docker
+Bootstrap